OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 23. Close Microsoft Word to terminate your debugging session and return to Visual Studio.
 24. Return to the source file named **Home.js** or open it if it is not already open.
 25. Create a function named **onaddContentHellowWorld** and add the following call to **body.insertText**.
-This method is replacing the entire body of the document with the "Hello World!" string.
-Note that we added also a handler for success and error.
+This method is replacing the entire body of the document with the "Hello World!" string (note that instead of "replace" the method can also insert at the "start" or "end" of the body).
+Add also a handler for success and error.

 	````javascript
   function onaddContentHellowWorld() {